Modulation equation and SPDEs on unbounded domains: Existence and Uniqueness of solutions

 \section{Existence and Uniqueness of solutions}

+Here in the presentation we mainly focus on the Swift-Hohenberg equation and state later the analogous result for the Ginzburg-Landau equation without proof.

+There are older results on SPDEs in weighted spaces like for example \cite{Peszat1,Peszat2} using exponential weights.
+While for higher order differential operators both treat only globally Lipschitz nonlinearities, \cite{Peszat1} treats only second order differential operators, but can deal with Ginzburg-Landau equation.
+But none of the results in the literature seem to fit to the case of Swift-Hohenberg.

-Here in the presentation we mainly focus on the Swift-Hohenberg equation and state later the analogous result for the Ginzburg-Landau equation without proof, as they are very similar.
-Moreover, there is already the result of Mourrat and Weber \cite{MoWe:P15} for the two-dimensional real-valued Ginzburg-Landau (or Allen-Cahn) equation that is a similar from the technical point of view, although it is proven in Besov spaces.
-The main result of this section is:
+Let us also remark that there is already the recent result of Mourrat and Weber \cite{MoWe:P15} for the two-dimensional real-valued Ginzburg-Landau (or Allen-Cahn) equation that is similar from the technical point of view, although it is proven in Besov spaces.